8 Uses for Yogurt Containers

 How much do you spend on plastic food storage containers?
 And how much do you spend on yogurt?
 Here's an epic idea that the crunchy set has been doing forever: save your yogurt containers.
 You get a reusable container when you purchase yogurt.

-The best ones are the quart-size containers that come with tight-fitting lids.
-Seven Stars Farm and Butterworks Farm make delicious and healthy organic yogurt, and they pack it into nice sturdy plastic containers.
-If you prefer single-serving cups, those are usually sold without lids but they still have a bevy of household uses.
+The best ones are the nice sturdy quart-size containers that come with tight-fitting lids.
+If you prefer single-serving cups, those are usually sold without reusable lids but they still have a bevy of household uses.
 The best part about saving yogurt containers is that they are stackable; they nest.
 If you always buy the same kind of yogurt, all the better.
 You're less likely to get stuck with containers and lids that don't match, in that case.

 An added environmental bonus: Local yogurt producers are popping up all across the country, so your yogurt has the potential to fit into a locavore food plan.
 If you're a New Yorker, Chobani and Fage Greek yogurts are both produced in upstate New York.
 If you live down South, AtlantaFresh Artisan Creamery has a 40-mile footprint from the lovely Atlanta metro landscape.
 (Vegans: Wildwood and Whole Soy both make unsweetened plain soy yogurt now, so you can get in on the less-sugary soy yogurt action).
 If you want to get started, wash out your yogurt containers and use them like this: